 1. Corn is delicious.

 There’s nothing more summery than grilling up some corn on the cob and dousing it in butter and salt.
 It’s even better when someone else cooks it for you.
-Over the course of the summer, we’ll go through thousands of ears of corn across the country, and we want to share in this deliciousness with you.
+Over the course of the summer, we’ll go through thousands of ears of corn across the country and we want to share this deliciousness with you.